 Let the playground be your party

 Kids love slides, swings, ball pits, bouncy castles and ride on’s.
 Older kids love air hockey, table foosball or even basketball.
 I love the concept of incoporaporating a bouncy castle into kid’s parties, as you’re never too young to enjoy one of these.
+We heard about somewhere like Jungle Jumps and we did check it out.
 We were initially going to do this for my kid’s birthday, but we changed our mind last minute.
 As we already had a bouncy castle, which was kindly passed down by a friend of mine, all we had to look into purchasing was something like the gardner denver air compressor to start pumping the air into it.
 Maybe next year!
 Now put these fun elements into your party.
 Such a win and totally doable.

 For babyT’s 2nd birthday party we asked our hall decorator to arrange a slide, trampoline and a see-saw.
 All the kids did not leave that section.
 The accompanying parents got to relish the exquisite lunch menu we had on offer.